SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ---

 ## Step 1.
-Preparing your model-image
+Preparing a model-image
 A **model-image** is just an **ordinary directory** with a self-contained ASR system inside. e.g.:

 ```
 jiayu@ubuntu: tree ./a_sample_model_image